Paulsboro High School: Athletics

-The football team won the South Jersey Group I state sectional championship in 1979, 1980, 1982, 1984, 1986, 1992-1997, 2000-2002, 2005, 2006, 2014, 2016 and 2017.
-The 1980 team won the South Jersey Group I state sectional title with a 16-6 victory against Glassboro High School to finish the season at 9-2.
-The 1984 team used a touchdown pass in the last minute of play to win the South Jersey Group I championship game by a score of 34-26 to finish the season with a record of 9-1-1.
-The 1984 team beat Glassboro 40-8 in front of 4,000 spectators to win the South Jersey Group I state title.
-The 1986 team finished the season with a 10-1 record after winning the South Jersey Group I state sectional title with a 10-0 win against Haddonfield Memorial High School in the championship game, avenging the team's only loss in the regular season.
-With their quarterback setting state records for career points and touchdowns scored. the 1995 team won the program's fourth consecutive South Jersey Group I title with a 50-0 win against Gloucester City Junior-Senior High School in the playoff finals to run their record to 11-0.
-In 2000, the team finished the season 11-0, defeating previously unbeaten Glassboro High School by a score of 21-15 in the finals to win the South Jersey Group I title.
-The 2001 team finished the season 12-0 after winning the South Jersey Group I state sectional title with a 55-6 win against Gloucester City in the tournament final.
-In 2016, the team won the 18th sectional title in program history, defeating Salem High School by a score of 29-26 in the South Jersey Group I state sectional tournament final.
-The 2017 team won the program's 19th overall championship, its third title in four seasons and finished the year with a 10-2 record, defeating Penns Grove High School by a score of 34-24 in the playoff final of the South Jersey Group I state sectional tournament.
+The football team won the South Jersey Group I state sectional championship in 1979, 1980, 1982, 1984, 1986, 1992–1997, 2000–2002, 2005, 2006, 2014, 2016 and 2017.
+The 1980 team won the South Jersey Group I state sectional title with a 16–6 victory against Glassboro High School to finish the season at 9–2.
+The 1984 team used a touchdown pass in the last minute of play to win the South Jersey Group I championship game by a score of 34–26 to finish the season with a record of 9-1-1.
+The 1984 team beat Glassboro 40–8 in front of 4,000 spectators to win the South Jersey Group I state title.
+The 1986 team finished the season with a 10–1 record after winning the South Jersey Group I state sectional title with a 10–0 win against Haddonfield Memorial High School in the championship game, avenging the team's only loss in the regular season.
+With their quarterback setting state records for career points and touchdowns scored. the 1995 team won the program's fourth consecutive South Jersey Group I title with a 50–0 win against Gloucester City High School in the playoff finals to run their record to 11–0.
+In 2000, the team finished the season 11–0, defeating previously unbeaten Glassboro High School by a score of 21–15 in the finals to win the South Jersey Group I title.
+The 2001 team finished the season 12-0 after winning the South Jersey Group I state sectional title with a 55–6 win against Gloucester City in the tournament final.
+In 2016, the team won the 18th sectional title in program history, defeating Salem High School by a score of 29–26 in the South Jersey Group I state sectional tournament final.
+The 2017 team won the program's 19th overall championship, its third title in four seasons and finished the year with a 10–2 record, defeating Penns Grove High School by a score of 34–24 in the playoff final of the South Jersey Group I state sectional tournament.
 NJ.com listed the rivalry between Paulsboro and Woodbury High School at number 20 in their 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football", with Paulsboro leading the series between the two teams with a 56-43-3 record.
-Head coach Glenn Howard entered the 2020 season with 15 sectional championships and an overall career record of 300-68 in his 34 years leading the team, ranked fourth in wins among all active football coaches.
+Head coach Glenn Howard entered the 2020 season with 15 sectional championships and an overall career record of 300–68 in his 34 years leading the team, ranked fourth in wins among all active football coaches.
+Longtime assistant coach Kevin Harvey was named to replace Glenn Howard after his retirement in 2022.